Sara Ali Khan's Special Tribute To Her Parents Saif Ali Khan & Amrita Singh At IIFA 2019

 Speaking of how she's managing her rehearsal and shooting for Coolie No. 1, she said, "Since I am also shooting for Coolie No. 1 with David Dhawan, I have been unable to get enough time for rehearsals for these dance numbers.
 But I am managing with whatever time I can steal from my busy schedule."

 "Since we will be performing alongside Ranveer Singh and Madhuri Dixit ma'am, who are both such exuberant dancers, we have to live up to the exceptions of one and all.
-I am nervous but I have to try and give my best,' said Sara.
+I am nervous but I have to try and give my best," said Sara.